mossblaser/qth_alias/README.md

 The configured set of aliases can be found in the `meta/alias/aliases` property.
 This will be of the form of a dictionary of long-form alias descriptions keyed by the alias path.
-Though not recommended, it is also valid to create and delete aliases by changing this property.
+Though not recommended, it is also valid to create and delete aliases by changing this property directly.
+Only long form specifications should be added.

 Development